 Looking back, Carrie firmly believes that, if one of her doctors had asked her the right questions about her period, she would have been diagnosed with endometriosis sooner.
 Carrie went to five different doctors and received five different explanations for her pain, but none of them were the right diagnosis.

 Green light.
-Now accepting new projects for November.
+Now accepting projects for March/April.